What is a wine cooler?

 Types of Wine Coolers

-• Freestanding Wine Coolers
+• Freestanding wine coolers

-Flexible placement anywhere in your kitchen or home.
+Offer flexible placement anywhere in your kitchen or home.

 How Does a Wine Cooler Work?